lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 ## Interactive Jobs

 Interactive activities like editing, compiling, preparing experiments etc. are normally limited to the login nodes.
-For longer interactive sessions you can allocate cores on the compute node with the command `salloc`.
-It takes the same options like `sbatch` to specify the required resources.
+For longer interactive sessions, you can allocate cores on the compute node with the command `salloc`.
+It takes the same options as `sbatch` to specify the required resources.

 `salloc` returns a new shell on the node, where you submitted the job.
 You need to use the command `srun` in front of the following commands to have these commands executed on the allocated